mtthwmths/pokemon-emerald-notes/emerald-mathis-notes.md

   - shadow ball (tm30)
   - explosion (move tutor in pacifildog)

 that's a *looot* of single use tm and move tutor usage... makes me sad... wonder if there are alternatives...
+If there's not, you can pass on TM and Move Tutor moves through breeding.
+This means if you plan carefully and only apply the single use moves to Male pokemon, they will still be available for breeding Battle Factory pokemon in the future.

 **latios alternatives**